 Iontophoresis is an effective short-term treatment for inflammatory problems occurring in damaged muscles and tendons, which simply calms down the inflammation to the point where healing of the affected area can take place.
 This treatment involves the use of an electrical field to deliver medication through the skin and into underlying tissues.
 The medication is charged so that it’s pushed into the skin by an active electrode, and its molecules are small enough that it “soaks” into the affected area.

 Iontophoresis and phonophoresis are technologies that are capable of enhancing drug penetration through the skin.

-Phonophoresis uses ultrasonic waves to transmit molecules of drug through the skin, as opposed to iontophoresis, which uses low level electric current.
+Phonophoresis uses ultrasonic waves to transmit molecules of a drug through the skin, as opposed to iontophoresis, which uses low-level electric current.
 Both techniques are used to treat inflammatory conditions such as arthritis, plantar fasciitis, tendonitis, bursitis, and carpal tunnel syndrome.